MaSe69/dssb/index.md

 ### Robustness (Symmetry)

 Reportedly, a symmetric face, particularly for older persons, shows robustness against the odds of live.
-Further, the sense of beauty is meant to increase when the impression of beautifulness persists over time.
+Further, the sense of beauty is meant to increase when the impression of beauty persists over time.

 Similarly, once made beautiful, a dataframe should not loose its beauty over time.
 If a beautiful dataframe becomes popular, contributors tend to add all kind of data to it.